Questions and Answers

 - Email: Email notifications are sent when monthly mortgage insurance premium payments are received by HUD or there is a problem in settling a payment.
-The contact information the lender provided for the cash flow account setup for Single Family Periodic is used.
-Contact information can be added or updated using Cash Flow Account Setup on the FHA Connection's Lender Functions menu.
+The contact information the lender provided for the cash flow account setup for Title II Single Family Periodic (Monthly) Premiums is used.
+Contact information can be added or updated using HUD's Lender Electronic Assessment Portal (LEAP), which is accessed from the FHA Connection's Lender Functions menu.

 If a CPU to CPU batch file transmission is rejected by HUD because of a format or control total issue, an email notification is sent to the technical contact specified by the lender on the Periodic Batch Transmission Signup Sheet.
 The technical contact can be changed by sending an email message to SfpaygovPeriodic@hud.gov.

-- HUD's Institution Master File (IMF) maintains a list of mortgagee addresses.
-Some addresses you may change electronically through the FHA Connection's Lender Approval feature.
+- HUD's Lender Electronic Assessment Portal (LEAP) maintains a list of lender addresses.
+Some addresses you may change through LEAP.

 ||Address where office (home office or branch office) is physically located.
 P.O.
 Boxes are not acceptable.

 ||Address to which notification of payment for insurance benefits is mailed.

 ||Address to which HUD correspondence for the lender is mailed.